Geometric visualizations of $b^{e}<e^{b}$ when $e<b$: Introduction

-In connection to the two fascinating constants $e$ and $\pi$, there are many beautiful equations as well as inequations.
-For example, the most beautiful equation is $e^{i\pi}+1=0$; on the other hand, one of the most beautiful inequality is $\pi^{e}<e^{\pi}$.
+In connection to the two fascinating constants $e$ and $\pi$, there are many beautiful visual proof to the inequality $\pi^{e}<e^{\pi}$.
 The inequality $\pi^{e}<e^{\pi}$ has numerous geometric visualizations in the literature.
 In 1987, Nakhli (\cite{F}) gave a beautiful geometric visualization to the inequality $\pi^{e}<e^{\pi}$ using the fact that the global maximum of the curve $y=\frac{\ln x}{x}$ occurs at the point $x=e$.
 The same inequality was visualized by Nelsen (\cite{R}) using the fact that the curve $y=e^{\frac{x}{e}}$ lies above the line $y=x$.
 Recently, the first Author(\cite{C}) visualized the inequality $\pi^{e}<e^{\pi}$ from the Napier's inequality.
 Moreover, the first Author together with Mukherjee(\cite{MC}) gave another nice visualization of $\pi^{e}<e^{\pi}$ using the fact that the line $y=x-1$ is a tangent line to the curve $y=\ln x$ at the point $(1,0)$.
-More recently, using the area argument, Haque (\cite{H, H1}) gave two geometric visualizations to the inequality $e^{b}> b^{e}$ when $e<b$ and $a^{b}> b^{a}$ when $e\leq a \leq b$.
-Also, Mukherjee and Chakraborty (\cite{RMC}) provided another geometric proof to the inequality $a^{b}> b^{a}$ when $e\leq a \leq b$, but their proof need some calculations to visualize the inequality.
-In this note, We provide three alternative geometric visualization to the inequality $\pi^{e}<e^{\pi}$ in more general settings.
-Moreover, one of our visualization improves the visualization of Mukherjee and Chakraborty (\cite{RMC}).
+More recently, using the area argument, Haque (\cite{H}) gave a beautiful geometric visualization to the inequality $e^{b}> b^{e}$ when $e<b$.
+In this classroom note, We provide three alternative geometric visualizations to the inequality $e^{b}> b^{e}$ where $e<b$.